US jobless claims rise to 286,000, highest since October

 The number of Americans applying for unemployment benefits rose to the highest level in three months as the fast-spreading omicron variant disrupted the job market

-WASHINGTON -- The number of Americans applying for unemployment benefits rose to the highest level in three months as the fast-spreading omicron variant disrupted the job market.
+WASHINGTON -- The number of Americans applying for unemployment benefits rose to the highest level in three months as the fast-spreading omicron variant continued to disrupt the job market.

 A surge in COVID-19 cases has set back what had been a strong comeback from last year’s short but devastating coronavirus recession.
 Jobless claims, a proxy for layoffs, had fallen mostly steadily for about a year and late last year dipped below the pre-pandemic average of around 220,000 a week.